Products

 Why Does a Toothache Hurt More at Night?

-When you lie down in bed, you experience a change in blood flow.
-Blood no longer works against gravity to flow to your head.
+It’s common for people to complain of toothaches that hurt more at night.
+When you lie down in bed, blood no longer works against gravity to flow to your head.
 This increases pressure on aching teeth and can cause them to throb.

 Another reason may be that you’re less distracted at night.
 Activities that occupy you during the day can make it easier to ignore tooth pain.